awsdocs/amazon-eks-user-guide/doc_source/creating-a-vpc.md

 1. Record the **SubnetIds** for the subnets that were created\.
 You need at least two of these when you create your cluster and nodes\.

-1. \(Optional\) Any cluster that you deploy to this VPC can assign private `IPv4` addresses to your pods and services\.
-If you want deploy clusters to this VPC to assign private `IPv6` addresses to your pods and services, make updates to your VPC, subnet, route tables, and security groups\.
+1. \(Optional\) Any cluster that you deploy to this VPC can assign private `IPv4` addresses to your Pods and services\.
+If you want deploy clusters to this VPC to assign private `IPv6` addresses to your Pods and services, make updates to your VPC, subnet, route tables, and security groups\.
 For more information, see [Migrate existing VPCs from `IPv4` to `IPv6`](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html) in the Amazon VPC User Guide\.
 Amazon EKS requires that your subnets have the `Auto-assign` `IPv6` addresses option enabled \(it's disabled by default\)\.

 ------